 The official exchange rates for the Brazilian Real (BRL) are published daily by the Banco Central do Brasil (BCB) from Monday to Friday around 12:00 UTC-3 time.
-This report is a common html web page containing 126 free floating currency values, making it one of the most complete exchange rates publication in the world.
+This report is an html document containing 126 free floating currency values, making it one of the most complete exchange rates publication in the world.

 The BCB does not publish any specific historical file, but historical exchange rates can be retrieved for every month from the calendar.
 Historical series start at January 1999.

-Brazil is the 13th largest economy in the world by nominal GDP and the fifth-largest country, having it a mostly coastal population of more than 200 million and dominated geographically by the Amazon River and the world’s largest rain forest.
+Brazil is the 13th largest economy in the world by nominal GDP and the fifth-largest country.
+It has a population of more than 200 million and it is dominated geographically by the Amazon River and the world’s largest rain forest.

 It also has the second-largest manufacturing sector in the Americas.
 Accounting for 28.5 percent of GDP, Brazil’s industries range from automobiles, steel and petrochemicals to computers, aircraft, and consumer durables.